andyquinterom/andyquinterom/README.md

 ## Hi there 👋

+I'm **Andrés Quintero** (Andy is also fine).
+I am a Colombia's Country Owner and Data Professional @ixpantia.

+I focus on using my system's programming skills to make the data science ecosystem a better place for everyone.

+Below you can checkout some of the projects I have worked on.

 <!--
 **andyquinterom/andyquinterom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.